lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/plotterexporter/help.md

 Overview
 -----
 The PlotterExporter is an exporter plugin which exports data from the database.
 It is responsible for the provision of data for the plotter.
-After the data was exported to a valid CSV file using the CSVExporter, the file is used to create plot from the data.
+After the data was exported to a valid CSV file using the VaultCSVExporter, the file is used to create a plot from the data.
 After the process is finished the exported CSV file will be deleted.

 It is possible to export the data into a PNG or PDF file.
 In order for the exporter to work the environment needs to have [Python 2.3](https://www.python.org/download/releases/2.3/) installed.